Lesson 30

 End Sub

-Running the program produces the image as shown in Figure 30.1
+Running the program produces the image shown below.

-A quadrilateral is a polygon consist of four sides, so you need to define four vertices.
-The code is as follows:
+A quadrilateral is a polygon with four sides, so you need four vertices.

 Private Sub BtnDraw_Click(sender As Object, e As EventArgs) Handles BtnDraw.Click